Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Computers gradually spread from science calculations to business assistance, and robotics delivered funny androids.

-In chess, with its intellectual aura, experimental (not cheat) computer programs could give winning hints that grandmasters couldn't discern and had attributed to the abrupt progress of their inferior opponents.<sup>:game_die:</sup>
+In chess, with its intellectual aura, experimental (not for cheat) computer programs could give winning hints that grandmasters couldn't discern and had attributed to the abrupt progress of their inferior opponents.<sup>:game_die:</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:game_die:</sup> <sub>It's AlphaGo in 2023 for another strategy board, since a computer could defeat a chess WM in 1997.</sub>